openebs-archive/openebs-docs/docs/ugcstor.md

 **Step1:**

-Get all the blockdevices attached in the cluster.
-The following command will get the list of blockdevices attached in the cluster.
+Get all the blockdevices attached in the cluster with the following command.
 Modify the following command  with appropriate namespace where the openebs is installed.
 The default namespace where openebs is getting installed is `openebs`.

 ```
 kubectl get blockdevice -n <openebs_namespace>